Monster Hunter World: Iceborne: Story

-Later, the Hunter and the Handler track the Ruiner Nergigante to a brand new subcontinental island, an amalgam of different habitats and ecosystems which they dub the Guiding Lands.
+Later, the Hunter and the Handler track the Nergigante to a brand new subcontinental island, an amalgam of different habitats and ecosystems which they dub the Guiding Lands.
 The Commission elects to continue exploring this new land and uncover its mysteries as well.
+Within the Guiding Lands, the Commission encounters more monsters previously unseen in the new world before finding a powerful red dragon, which they learn is the adult form of Xeno'Jiiva.
+The Commission dub the creature Safi'Jiiva before battling it in a series of skirmishes intended to weaken it.
+The Hunter and allies eventually succeed in slaying the dragon before it has a chance to venture out of its lair.